-Your podiatrist will evaluate your symptoms and medical history to determine if you are a good candidate for surgery.
-They may also order imaging tests such as ultrasounds or X-rays to get a better look at what is causing your heel pain.
+Our Southlake podiatrist can evaluate your symptoms and medical history to determine if you are a good candidate for surgery.
+They may also order imaging tests such as a foot ultrasound or X-rays to get a better look at what is causing your heel pain.

 When discussing surgical options with your doctor, make sure to ask questions about any potential risks associated with the procedure and how much recovery time you will need after.
 Surgery can involve cutting into the fascia tissue or removing part of it altogether, so it is important to weigh all available treatment options before making a decision.
 Additionally, it is essential that you follow all instructions given by your doctor before and after surgery, so you can make a full recovery as quickly as possible.